The major is a part of the School of Art, Design and Art History, an academic unit within the College of Visual and Performing Arts.

-In addition to the requirements for the Art History major, the Museum Studies concentration requires 15 credit hours (5 courses), 3 credit hours of which may count towards both the Art History major and the Museum Studies concentration.
+In addition to the requirements for the Art History major, the Museum Studies concentration requires 15 credit hours (five courses), three credit hours of which may count toward both the Art History major and the Museum Studies concentration.

-To be eligible to apply for admission, students must have a cumulative 3.30 GPA within a minimum of 9 credits in art history (ARTH) and General Education art history (GARTH) courses.
+To be eligible to apply for admission, students must have a GPA of 3.3 within the minimum of nine credits in art history (ARTH) and General Education art history (ARTH) courses.
 The program will consider grades from any new transfer student who has earned JMU approved credit for an art history course taken at another institution provided the student submits a transcript

 Students may apply to the concentration in the fall or spring semester but no later than the last day of the course add registration deadline.
-Visit the Registrar website for deadlines.
+Visit the Registrar's website for deadlines.